Major structure

 The Bachelor of Arts requires the successful completion of 24 subjects (300-points), including at least one major.
 Most students study eight subjects each year (usually four subjects in each semester) for three years full-time, or the part-time equivalent.

-Most Arts majors require 100 points of study (usually eight subjects) for attainment.
-This means out of your 300-point program, you have the opportunity to achieve two majors in your course.
+Most Arts majors require 75 points of study (usually six subjects) for attainment.
+Arts minors require 50 points of study (usually four subjects) for attainment.
+This means you have the opportunity to achieve two majors or one major and one minor in your course.
+You will also complete breadth studies and other complimentary Arts subjects.

 Breadth studies